 When the odds seemed stacked against her, Lyric McGhee found solace in the living room of her sister’s apartment – specifically, the couch.
 “I had to sleep on the couch because there wasn’t much room in our two-bedroom apartment.
 [The couch] was my bed, my study area, my table, my room and my inspiration to finish school,” she says.
 A resident of southwest Atlanta, McGhee is all too familiar with families struggling to get ahead.
 Her neighborhood consistently ranks high in general unemployment, children whose parents lack secure employment, high school drop-out rates, families living in poverty, and more.
 It is these very factors that have inspired McGhee to strive for better for herself and her family.
 Her goals were complicated when finances got tight.
 Her sister had to move into a smaller apartment, and McGhee had to find elsewhere to live.
 She moved from home to home, all while enrolled in school and working a part-time job at Walmart to help pay the bills.
+Continue reading to learn more about Lyric’s journey.

 Good news finally came in the way of the Technology Career Program, a collaborative training program made possible by Goodwill of North Georgia, TechBridge, Atlanta Police Foundation and WrightNow Solutions.
 The program was free to participants, and McGhee could work with a case manager to navigate challenges with scheduling around her part-time job, as well as working through transportation logistics.
 For the first time, McGhee had an accessible opportunity to obtain industry-recognized credentials in a high-demand, high-growth sector: technology.